1. What do you do as a business broker to earn your commission?

 PACKAGING AND MARKETING THE BUSINESS

-- Prepare a Marketing Plan
+- Prepare the Marketing Plan

-- Prepare one-page Confidential Business Profile
+- Prepare comprehensive Confidential Business Report (CBR)

 - Prepare Internet Listing and Submission Plan